 🇸🇪 Sweden: Design, Space, and Wild Swimming

-Sweden offers the most accessible Scandinavian coolcation experience for UK travelers — cheap direct flights from multiple UK airports, no timezone change, and extraordinary natural landscapes that most tourists never reach.
+Sweden offers the most accessible Scandinavian coolcation experience for UK travellers — cheap direct flights from multiple UK airports, no timezone change, and extraordinary natural landscapes that most tourists never reach.

 - Swedish Lapland: In summer, this region offers continuous daylight, vast silence, and wild camping freedoms under Swedish allemansrätten (right to roam on any land).
 Book through Visit Sweden for curated eco-lodge experiences.